laveesh-gupta/windows-debloat/README.md

 # windows-debloat
 ```
- These are some powerful scripts/applications/utilities to debloat a new Windows installation.
+ These are some of the powerful scripts/applications/utilities to debloat a new Windows installation.
 ```
 ## How To Run the Windows10Debloater.ps1 and the Windows10DebloaterGUI.ps1 files
 ```